cms-legacydata-analyses/TagAndProbeTool/README.md

 https://twiki.cern.ch/twiki/bin/view/Sandbox/TestTopic11111203

-**about the structure**
+**About the Structure**

-To access the data you must use the CMSSW, the structure that have the analysis enviroment.
+To access the data you must use the CMSSW, the structure that have the analysis environment.
 To do so, you have two ways:

  - **Using Vitual Machine**: You have to download the [VM Virtual Box](https://www.virtualbox.org/wiki/Download_Old_Builds).
 Make sure that the version you downloaded is working with your CMS VM Image.
 You can read more [here](http://opendata-dev.web.cern.ch/docs/cms-virtual-machine-2011).
 You must use the CMS SHELL in the CMS Open Data VM 1.5.1 version as you can see [here](http://opendata-dev.web.cern.ch/docs/cms-getting-started-2011).
 With other versions (CMS-OpenData-1.2.0" or "CMS-OpenData-1.3.0) you can use the normal terminal.